dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 Note that the first 64 bytes in path match those of the `/a/b/c` example from the [path hashing][path_hash] section, because the first two path components are the same.
-Since this is the first entry, the entry index is 0.
+Since this is the second entry, the entry index is 1.

 Now we `db.put('/a/c', 'hello')` and expect a second Entry: